Center-For-Neurotechnology/BrainInterface3D/README.md

 https://github.com/simonoxen/SlicerANTs

 ## Useful data for testing the pipeline:
-The data included is the 3D reconstruction of the MNI brain (https://brainmap.org/training/BrettTransform.html) with additional models of the Utah array, pedestals, a morphed post-contrast MRI to MNI space (for the vasculature), and other detailed models are included for 3D reconstructions for planning.
+The data included is the 3D reconstruction of the MNI brain (https://brainmap.org/training/BrettTransform.html or https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009) with additional models of the Utah array, pedestals, a morphed post-contrast MRI to MNI space (for the vasculature), and other detailed models are included for 3D reconstructions for planning.
 The data also include a model CT volume derived from the MNI brain.

 ## Preprocessing steps:
 1. Convert the MRI, fMRI, and CT DICOM images to NIFTI using dcm2niix or any other toolbox